kakearney/offsetaxis-pkg/README.md

 **Downloading and installation**

-This code can be downloaded from [Github](https://github.com/kakearney/offsetaxis-pkg/) or the &lt;http://www.mathworks.com/matlabcentral/fileexchange/ MatlabCentral File Exchange.
+This code can be downloaded from [Github](https://github.com/kakearney/offsetaxis-pkg/) or the [MatlabCentral File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/97557-offsetaxis).
 The File Exchange entry is updated daily from the GitHub repository.

 **Matlab Search Path**